rafaeleufrasio/lightning/docs/source/inputs/configuration.rst

 ``IMF`` : string scalar
     The initial mass function (IMF)
-    to use in the SPS models.
+    to use in the SSP models.
 The only IMF currently available in Lightning is that from `Kroupa (2001) <https://ui.adsabs.harvard.edu/abs/2001MNRAS.322..231K/abstract>`_.
     This IMF is selected by setting ``IMF`` to ``'KROUPA01'``.

 ``ZMETAL`` : float or double scalar
-    The metallicity to use in the SPS models in terms of Z, normalized to the solar metallicity.
+    The metallicity to use in the SSP models in terms of Z, normalized to the solar metallicity.
     The current available metallicities in Lightning are 0.001, 0.004, 0.008, 0.02, 0.05, and 0.1
     in units of :math:`Z_\odot`.